-The cmp utility compares two files.
-The cmp utility will write no output if the files are the same.
-Under default options, if they differ, it will write to standard output the byte and line number at which the first difference occurred.
-Bytes and lines will be numbered beginning with 1.
+The cmp utility shall compare two files.
+The cmp utility shall write no output if the files are the same.
+Under default options, if they differ, it shall write to standard output the byte and line number at which the first difference occurred.
+Bytes and lines shall be numbered beginning with 1.

-The cmp utility supports the XBD specification, Utility Syntax Guidelines .
+The cmp utility shall conform to XBD Utility Syntax Guidelines .

 - Write nothing for differing files; return exit status only.

 - A pathname of the first file to be compared.
-If file1 is "-", the standard input will be used.
+If file1 is '-' , the standard input shall be used.

 - A pathname of the second file to be compared.
-If file2 is "-", the standard input will be used.
+If file2 is '-' , the standard input shall be used.

-The standard input will be used only if the file1 or file2 operand refers to standard input.
+The standard input shall be used only if the file1 or file2 operand refers to standard input.
 See the INPUT FILES section.

 The input files can be any file type.

-The following environment variables affect the execution of cmp:
+The following environment variables shall affect the execution of cmp:

-No output will be written to standard output when the -s option is used.
+No output shall be written to standard output when the -s option is used.

-The <additional info> field is either null or a string that starts with a blank character and contains no newline characters.
-Some systems report on the number of lines in this case.
+The <additional info> field shall either be null or a string that starts with a <blank> and contains no <newline> characters.
+Some implementations report on the number of lines in this case.